nathandial/reportable/README.md

     end

-For every declared report a method is generated on the model that returns the date:
+For every declared report a method is generated on the model that returns the report data:

     User.registrations_report